mems/calepin/Development/Development.md

 ## Reasons why code breaks

+> QA Engineer walks into a bar.
+Orders a beer.
+Orders 0 beers.
+Orders 999999999 beers.
+Orders a lizard.
+Orders -1 beers.
+Orders a sfdeljknesv.

-- Code is Untested: Back your code with **automated tests**!
+- code is untested: back your code with **automated tests**!
-- Code Does Not Report Errors: Use **exception reporting** mechanisms like services that collect live crash reports
+- code does not report errors: use **exception reporting** mechanisms like services that collect live crash reports
-- Code Remains Isolated too Long: Integrate often!
+- code remains isolated too long: integrate often!
 Make **continuous integration** part of your development workflow.
-- Code is Developed in Isolation: Consider **pair programming** and/or regular **code reviews** to share "code ownership".
+- code is developed in isolation: consider **pair programming** and/or regular **code reviews** to share "code ownership".
-- Code Solves Problems That Aren't There: Make sure you **don't overengineer**.
+- code solves problems that aren't there: make sure you **don't overengineer**.
 Keep things as simple as possible.
-- Code Reinvents the Wheel: Keep your eyes open for good **third-party libraries** that have stood the test in other projects already.
+- code reinvents the wheel: keep your eyes open for good **third-party libraries** that have stood the test in other projects already.
-- Code Depends on too Many External Pieces: Use **third-party libraries** only when you're convinced that they are of high quality - and you really need them.
+- code depends on too many external pieces: use **third-party libraries** only when you're convinced that they are of high quality - and you really need them.
-- Code is Not Actively Maintained: Schedule time for regular **refactorings**.
+- code is not actively maintained: schedule time for regular **refactorings**.

 > Arriving at stable, secure code is mostly a question of discipline.
 Professional tools and workflows can help a lot in avoiding the most common problems (and catastrophes).